 committing any theft or felony.
 Penalties can include incarceration in

-Looking for a lawyer for a burglary case in Mesa?
+Looking for a lawyer for a burglary case in Tempe?

 Facing a burglary charge can be very stressful given the serious consequences